AdobeDocs/marketo-measure.en/help/advanced-features/account-based-marketing/account-based-marketing-overview.md

 ---
-description: Learn about Account-Based Marketing (ABM) and how Adobe Marketo Measure helps Marketing and Sales teams execute successful ABM strategies.
+description: "Learn about Account-Based Marketing (ABM) and how Adobe Marketo Measure helps Marketing and Sales teams execute successful ABM strategies."
 title: Account Based Marketing Overview
 exl-id: 2ead69c0-66da-439d-a0ba-25c73c4b308c
 feature: Account-based Marketing
 ---
 # Account Based Marketing Overview {#account-based-marketing-overview}

 The following sections provide a brief overview of ABM, the components of the [!DNL Marketo Measure] ABM feature, and how to add it to your [!DNL Salesforce] page layout.
 To read more about ABM, review Adobe's [ABM blog](https://business.adobe.com/blog/basics/account-based-marketing){target="_blank"}.